BiOZed/web2vibes/src/Core/README.md

 ## What should be in there ?

-A list of folders describing core aspects of music.
+* A list of folders describing Core aspects of music.

 ## Next Steps

-Define core folders.
+* See `src` Next Steps